sw180283/comp110-worksheets/README.md

 For my tinkering graphics project, the obstacle of speed is reducing the engagement of the animations I am attempting to include.
 Perhaps if I did this task again, I would have used another program to increase speed.

 #Week 16

+With our peer reviews and lecturer feedback, I should be able to make the final edits to my tinkering projects.
+While I have struggled with the start of the course and time managment, I think that this project has improved my ability to review my peers work but also recognising mistakes in my own work.